by Bobbie Jean Knealing

 Setting up a budget.
 Sounds like it should be a piece of cake, right?
 You take what you make, take the bills you have to pay, pay the bills each month and what you have left over, you need to decide how to spend, right?

 Basically that is the bare bones way to do it.
 Chances are, if this is your plan you won't be able to make a workable budget and stick with it.

 Creating a budget that will work for your family will take a minimum of at least one month, preferably two.
 The important word here is work.
 You want to create a budget that is workable for you and flexible enough to suit the needs of your family.
 If it isn't, you are wasting your time.

 Purchase a spiral notebook, the kind you used to use in school.
 In it take the first page and use this to write down all income.
-Each pay day on that page (title it income write down the date, amount paid, and where you put the money (pocket, checking account, savings account, etc.).
+Each pay day on that page, write down the date, amount paid, and where you put the money (envelope, checking account, savings account, etc.).